su2code/su2code.github.io/_docs_v7/Markers-and-BC.md

 FREESTREAM_NU_FACTOR= 3
 ```

-Conversely, For the SST turbulence model, it is possible to provide a 'MARKER_INLET' where turbulence intensity and turbulent-to-laminar ratio can be provided at each inlet as follow:
+Conversely, for the SST turbulence model, it is possible to provide a 'MARKER_INLET' where turbulence intensity and turbulent-to-laminar ratio can be provided at each inlet as follows:

 ```
 MARKER_INLET_TURBULENT= (inlet_1, TURBULENCEINTENSITY_1, TURB2LAMVISCRATIO_1 , inlet_2, TURBULENCEINTENSITY_1, TURB2LAMVISCRATIO_1 ,..)